xt1/Help/Examples/Simple Examples/Creating a dynamic selection with a couple of criteria..md

-Date: 2016-05-10
-SortOrder: 3
+<properties date="2016-05-10"
+SortOrder="3"
+/>

 As the word implies a dynamic selection is a selection that is bound to change dynamically and it’s based on search criteria and not just static members A typical criteria would be ”Add all contacts with a specific business type”.
 This would cause the member count of this selection to increase each time a new contact is added to the database that match the business type specified as a search criterion for this selection.
 You may have as many search criterions as you want.
 In the following section lets discuss how we can create a this type of a selection.
 This section will only focus on using the entities to create a dynamic selection.

 ```
 using SuperOffice.CRM.Entities;